Shopify/shopify-app-js/README.md

 -   ### **[Express.js]**

-    Middlware for Express apps that allows to communicate
+    Middleware for Express apps that allows apps to communicate
     with and authenticate requests coming from Shopify.

     ```